ANDALUSIAN NETWORK FOR THE DESIGN AND TRANSLATION OF ADVANCED THERAPIES (PROGRESS AND HEALTH FOUNDATION)

-In 2008, the Andalusian Initiative for Advanced Therapies (AIAT) was launched, as a Strategy of the Andalusian Government, with the mission of promoting the development of new therapies in order to improve the population’s health and to incorporate innovative advanced therapies in the healthcare and progress of our region, by seeking alliances between the academic world, research institutions, health centres, patients’ associations, SMEs and the pharmaceutical industry.
+In 2008, the former Andalusian Initiative for Advanced Therapies (AIAT) was launched, as a strategy of the Andalusian Government, with the mission of promoting the development of new therapies in order to improve the population’s health and to incorporate innovative advanced therapies in the healthcare and progress of our region, by seeking alliances between the academic world, research institutions, health centres, patients’ associations, SMEs and the pharmaceutical industry.